thin-edge/tedge-benchmark/README.md

 ### Check the timer status

-You can check on the status of the timer by running:
+You can check when the next time the benchmark will run by using the following systemd command:

 ```sh
 systemctl status tedge-benchmark.timer